notepad-plus-plus/npp-usermanual/content/docs/upgrading.md

 ## Upgrading Plugins

-Neither the installer/updater nor manually upgrading your portable edition will affect your plugins, though upgrading either should update the `nppPluginList.dll` used to determine what plugins the **Plugins Admin**.
-After upgrading Notepad++, you should go to [**Plugins > Plugins Admin > Updates**](../plugins/#install-using-plugins-admin) to check to see if any of your plugins should be updated.
+Neither the installer/updater nor manually upgrading your portable edition will affect (nearly all of) your plugins, though upgrading either edition should update the `nppPluginList.dll` used to determine what plugins the **Plugins Admin**.
+After upgrading Notepad++ by any means, you should go to [**Plugins > Plugins Admin > Updates**](../plugins/#install-using-plugins-admin) to check to see if any of your plugins should be updated.
 (To clarify: The installer may also update any of the default plugins, including NppExport, NppConverter, and MIME Tools; however, if you don't use the installer, those can be upgraded using **Plugins Admin**'s **Updates** tab, as well.)